Hendrix-CS/math215/index.md

 Each of you will choose one class throughout the term to find statistics used in a piece of popular press about a current event.
 You will prepare a brief **presentation** (5 minutes) of the current event you chose and describe the statistics used in it.
 You may work in pairs for this assignment (8 minutes total).

+Use [this form](https://forms.gle/6DNvcSbCQYi8uk3G7) to submit your topic, I will then assign you a presentation date.

 A **complete** presentation will address how an understanding of statistics
 * made the information more valuable
 * allowed you to consider it critically.